 Scheduling an Advising Appointment

-Advising sessions with Kate Creveling and Perry Gee are available throughout the academic year.
-Online advising sessions are generally limited to 20-minutes sessions.
+Advising sessions with Kate Baca and Alan Reynolds are available throughout the academic year.
+All scheduled advising sessions will be held via zoom.
 Go to the Advising Appointment System to schedule a meeting to discuss our majors in chemistry, create a study plan, perform a degree check, address a mandatory registration hold, or other.
-You can also email us at email@example.com.

-We also encourage you to visit her YouTube postings to learn more about her experiences as a major in chemistry.
+Additionally, we encourage you to visit the Peer Advising YouTube postings to learn more about being a major in chemistry.
 Who knows?
 You may pick-up a resourceful tip to help you navigate your undergraduate studies.

 - Dr. Shota Atsumi (Co-Chair, Undergraduate Affairs Committee)